dwarrick91/Horiseon-accessibility-optimization/README.md

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
+This was a project for Horiseon a Search Engine optimization company that needed their HTML updated to be more semantically accessible
 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?